EricssonResearch/EDHOC/draft-selander-ace-cose-ecdhe.md

 ## Ephemeral Public Keys {#cose_key}

-The ECDH ephemeral public keys are formatted as a COSE_Key of type EC2 or OKP according to section 13.1 and 13.2 of [RFC8152], but only a subset of the parameters are included in the EDHOC messages.
+The ECDH ephemeral public keys are formatted as a COSE_Key of type EC2 or OKP according to Sections 13.1 and 13.2 of {{RFC8152}}, but only a subset of the parameters are included in the EDHOC messages.
 The curve X25519 is mandatory to implement.
 For Elliptic Curve Keys of type EC2, compact representation as per {{RFC6090}} MAY be used also in the COSE_Key.
 If the COSE implementation requires an y-coordinate, any of the possible values of the y-coordinate can be used, see Appendix C of {{RFC6090}}.
 COSE {{RFC8152}} always use compact output for Elliptic Curve Keys of type EC2.

 ## Key Derivation {#key-der}